 What matters most to you?
 Providing for your family?
 World travel?
 A nice home?
 Nurses with an MS earn $86,000 per year on average, with top salaries in the range of $100,000 per year – significantly more than the $64,000 average income for nurses without an MS. Do you struggle with work-life balance?
 Most MS jobs have regular hours, more in sync with the schedules of friends and family.
 Earning more could also mean choosing to work less, giving you more time for loved ones or other pursuits.
 Do you value independence and respect in your work?
 An MS is a professional signal of greater expertise as well as your commitment to making a difference.
 Last but not least, don’t underestimate how good you’ll feel as you earn your MS. Few things compare to the satisfaction of knowing you’ve climbed to a new level of knowledge, raised the bar in personal accomplishment and pushed yourself to give your very best.

-Works in classrooms, labs, research settings and clinical sites to nurture, teach and mentor nursing students or novice RNs as they begin their nursing journeys.
+Works in an academic setting teaching to nurture, teach and mentor nursing students in the classroom, clinical simulation, and clinical care setting as they begin their nursing journeys.

 You may be able to offset some costs with financial aid, but no matter what, your MS degree will be a significant investment.
 One thing to keep in mind is the amount of time in which you are likely to see a return on your investment.
 Jobs that typically or always require an MS pay significantly more than most RN positions – often an additional $15,000 or more per year.
 For this reason, nurses moving into an MS career can potentially recoup the cost of the degree within two to three years.
 See the Costs & Financial Aid page for more details.